 Discourse is an open-source Internet forum software application founded in 2013 by Jeff Atwood, Robin Ward, and Sam Saffron.

 Our client asked us to develop several plugins to let users embed Google Calendars and Google Spreadsheets in a post, add any HTML snippet as a sidebar, and export user statistics.
 This last one was merged into the Discourse core.

 eAposta is a web platform for managing online lotteries.

-It also has an online payment gateway with credit card.
+It also has an online payment gateway for credit cards.

-RettaLibros is an online platform designed for said bookstore which consists of two parts, one administrative and the other for online sales.
+RettaLibros is an online platform designed for a bookstore which consists of two parts, one administrative and the other for online sales.

 Within the management of the company, the user can keep track of all sales, purchases, stock, orders, customers, profiles, offers, contracts, etc.

 Moreover, end users can access book catalogs, check their stock, see relevant material information, place orders, pay online, create and save lists materials to share with other users, etc.